Zeekb/umascanner/README.md

 This guide will help you install and use the UMA Scanner to get information from your screenshots.

+!!
+NOTE !!
+Running this for myself takes about 20 minutes for 200 entries, so go grab something to drink and put on a video :)

 ## Step -1: [Optional] Remove my data from the program before running your own

 If you don't want my runner data in your program, before doing anything, delete the `all-runners.csv` file in the `data` folder